Armos-Games/Sage/README.md

 |`CircleCollider`|Is used to apply a circle collider to a GameObject|
 |`NetworkController`|Is used to control an object over the network|

-## Levels
+### Levels

-The engine is level-based, which means that you can create different levels in the JSON format and load them.
-The levels contain a list of GameObjects with their Components.
+You can create different levels in the JSON format and then load them into the engine.
+A level contains a list of GameObjects to create with their Components and some other optionnal informations about the level it is loading.
 Once the engine has been initialised with `new Engine(canvas)` you can use the `engine.LoadLevel(level)` function to load a level.
-The engine will then instantiate all the GameObjects and start the physics.
+The engine will then instantiate all the GameObjects.

-Here is an example of level:
+Here is an example of a level:

 ```json
 {